Miniature Watercolor Painting Techniques – Things to Know about Miniature art

 Sometimes, the color you select for your miniature painting may not look as good on paper as it does on the palette.
 If you want to avoid this, make it a habit to test your colors on a rough sheet of paper first.
 Ensure that the rough sheet and your painting paper are of the same quality so that you can get an exact idea of color vibrancy.

 Work Your Way In From Light to Dark

-One thing to always remember about watercolour paintings is the axiom that you need to work from light to dark.
+One thing to always remember about watercolor paintings is the axiom that you need to work from light to dark.
 Even when it is a miniature painting, you must follow this rule to obtain the best results.
 This way, you can preserve the lighter sections in your painting and add darker details wherever needed.

-In watercolour paintings, the possibilities are many and varied.
+In watercolor paintings, the possibilities are many and varied.
 There is no reason to believe that you can’t explore different techniques while painting miniatures.
 While wet-on-dry and wet-on-wet are the two most common techniques used, you can also try your hands at flat washes, spattering, gradients, and more.
 You don’t have to know all of them at once.
 Start experimenting with a couple of them and then expand your range as you begin to gain confidence.